sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 The Chinese internet is giant: it has massive cable landings, dense domestic fiber networks, and a scale of internal activity that rivals any other region.
 Yet, when you switch to the logical layer, much of that presence simply vanishes.
 It is as if a massive portion of the internet has chosen to stay in the shadows.
 This blackout is likely due to the Great Firewall's peering restrictions, creating a localized intranet that barely touches the public BGP table.
 So from the perspective of the global routing firehose, parts of the country appear remarkably dark.

+### Better Exports

+One of the most requested features for the map has been a way to export the current view for use in presentations, reports, posters, or just as a high-quality wallpaper.

+Previously, I was using a standard Leaflet plugin for this, but it was not great.
+It would often fail in weird ways, leaving you with a glitched or incomplete rendering of the map.
+Also, it exported as a PNG, which meant the beautiful vector data of the cables and cities was flattened into a low-resolution raster format.

+Now there's a new download button that renders an isolated SVG.
+Because the map itself is built on SVGs, this new export method is lossless.
+It respects your current zoom level and position, allowing you to focus on a specific region and generate an incredibly high-quality vector file that you can scale to any size without losing a single pixel of detail.

 ### The Data

-One of the biggest requests I've had in previous years is for access to the raw data behind the visualizations.
+Another one of the biggest requests I've had in previous years is for access to the raw data behind the visualizations.
 For the 2026 edition, I have exposed the underlying JSON datasets that power the map.
 These files are curated from **TeleGeography** (for modern cables), **PeeringDB** (for IXPs), and historical data is curated from various sources including **submarinenetworks.com** and archived maps.

 You can access these directly to build your own visualizations, analyze the growth of global bandwidth, or double check my numbers.